-3.3 Electromagnetic compatibility
+3.4 Electromagnetic compatibility

 As required by the German Electromagnetic Compatibility Act (EMVG), electromagnetic compatibility is essential to ensure immunity to external electromagnetic fields and conducted interference.
 Furthermore, the emission of electromagnetic fields and line-conducted interference during brake operation must be minimized.
 Since the brake features depend on the circuitry and operation, a declaration of conformity with the applicable EMC standard can only be furnished for the wiring type, but not for a specific brake.
-The spring-applied single-face brake type 76 13105C0. is designed for industrial applications to which the following EMC standards apply: Generic Immunity Standard EN 61000-6-2 and Generic Emission Standard EN 61000-6-3 / EN 61000-6-4.
+The spring-applied single-disc brakes are designed for industrial applications to which the following EMC standards apply: Generic Immunity Standard EN 61000-6-2 and Generic Emission Standard EN 61000-6-3 / EN 61000-6-4.
 Other applications may be subject to different generic standards which must be considered by the manufacturer of the overall system.
 The requirements in terms of electromagnetic compatibility of devices and components are determined by basic standards derived from the generic standards.
 Brake wiring recommendations will be provided in the following sections to ensure compliance with the individual basic standards that are relevant for industrial brake use and other applications.
+Please refer to the specification sheets for additional information on electromagnetic compatibility, especially with respect to the recommended electronic rectifiers specified in Section 3.3.